nrupprecht/NeuralNetworks/README.md

 MNISTData contains raw data files of the MNIST data, use the FileUnpack class in MNISTUnpack.h to access the data and put it into a reasonable format.

 MNISTNet is a program that sets up a network to learn the MNIST dataset.
-It acheives about 95% accuracy on the test set within 5 iteration.
+It can acheive about 95% accuracy on the test set within 5 iteration if you use a network with 784 * 50 * 10 neurons.

 EasyBMP is a useful little program someone (Paul Macklin) wrote to handle BMP files.
 I use it all the time, its great.
 Don't modify it though.
 That would be unnecesary.